Anything-Minecraft-Team/anything-minecraft/server/info/lists/server_software.md

 ### Note

 A * means that the developer of that project mass produces them.
-This leads to a lack of support, lack of updates, and quick abandonement.
+This leads to a lack of support, lack of updates, and quick abandonment.

 Currently Active - Has been updated in the last 6 months.
 Currently Inactive - Last update was less than a year ago but more than 6 months.